Daniel-KM/Omeka-S-module-Annotate/README.md

 Installation
 ------------

-The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.

 See general end user documentation for [installing a module].

+The module [Common] must be installed first.

+The module uses external libraries, so use the release zip to install it, or use and init the source.

 * From the zip

 Download the last release [Annotate.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development